6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 This tool provides a roadmap on how to begin your sustainability reporting, with an overview of the reporting frameworks and standards available, the process and resources involved, and useful links to other tools that can simplify the reporting process.

-Report Adviser’s team aims for this document to be useful both for newcomers and professionals in non-financial reporting.
+Report Adviser’s team aims for this document to be useful for both newcomers and professionals in non-financial reporting.

 SECTION 1 ABOUT SUSTAINABILITY AND NON-FINANCIAL REPORTING